mui/material-ui/docs/data/joy/guides/themeable-component/themeable-component.md

 ## Step-by-step guide

-We are going to build a statistics component that looks like this:
+This guide will walk you through how to build this statistics component, which accepts the app's theme as though it were a built-in Joy UI component:

 {{"demo": "StatComponent.js", "hideToolbar": true}}

 ### 1. Create the component slots

-The slots let your users customize each part of the component by targeting the slot's name in [theme's styleOverrides](/joy-ui/customization/themed-components/#theme-style-overrides).
+Slots let you customize each individual element of the component by targeting its respective name in the [theme's styleOverrides](/joy-ui/customization/themed-components/#theme-style-overrides).

-In this example, we are going to create 3 slots for the statistics component:
+This statistics component is composed of three slots:

 - `root`: the container of the component
 - `value`: the number of the statistics
 - `unit`: the unit or description of the statistics

 :::success
-We recommend to use `root` as the name of the slot that is the outermost container of the component to follow Joy UI consistency.
+Though you can give these slots any names you prefer, we recommend using `root` for the outermost container element for consistency with the rest of the library.
 :::

 {{"demo": "StatSlots.js", "hideToolbar": true}}

-Use `styled` API with `name`, `slot`, and `overridesResolver` parameters to create the slots.
+Use the `styled` API with `name`, `slot`, and `overridesResolver` parameters to create the slots, as shown below:

 ```js
 import * as React from 'react';